placeholder_200x200

 Social Studies

 In fifth grade, students will learn about the history of the United States and discover God’s plan for America.
 Students will also look at geography by interpreting historical maps and seeing how America grows.
-Students will study historical economic forces, cultural aspects of America, and how government was established and developed.
+Students will study historical economic forces, cultural aspects of America, and how the government was established and developed.
 Content will include Ancient Americas, Exploration and Explorers, European settlements in North America, Colonial America, The Revolutionary War, Famous Americans, and Geography.

 Science